5 reasons to consider a low-code platform

 1) Off-the-shelf software does not match your requirements

-Off-the-shelf software, and preferably software as a service (SaaS), is the default choice for most IT leaders when looking for a solution for their organization.
+Off-the-shelf software, and, preferably, software as a service (SaaS), is the default choice for most IT leaders when looking for a solution for their organization.
 When the standardized solution offers exactly what you need, and these needs are not expected to change in the coming 3-5 years, this is often the least expensive and fastest alternative.
 However, if the standardized solutions do not match your requirements, and you have to customize or modify the solution, low-code is a better and more sustainable alternative.
-A low-code solution is often in the same price-range as off-the-shelf solutions, but offer functionality tailored specifically to your business!
+A low-code solution is often in the same price range as off-the-shelf solutions, but offers functionality tailored specifically to your business!
 Further, the low-code application can continuously evolve to stay in line with changing business circumstances and requirements.

 2) You need to reduce cost and/or time-to-value

 Low-code allows you to deliver more functionality in less time.
 Further, with the right metadata interpreting low-code platform, maintenance and operations are less expensive than coded (and often also off-the-shelf) alternatives.
 This means higher ROI, better responsiveness, lower long-term costs, and reduced backlogs.